logo image

 Senior Director, Product Management

-Chesley manages the commercial development of the RMS earthquake and tsunami models for the Asia-Pacific region.
+Chesley manages the commercial development of the Moody's RMS earthquake and tsunami models for the Asia-Pacific region.
 Chesley joined the Model Development Group at RMS in 1995, with expertise in developing seismic source models.

 Chesley holds a master's degree in geophysics from Stanford University, where she researched ground deformation associated with the 1989 Loma Prieta earthquake.